The announcement of a new canon 400mm lens at Photokina 2014 was not a huge surprise to Canon camera fans.

 Compared to the 400mm f/2.8L II, this second version of the 400mm f/4 feels really light in your hands as it weighs about only half as much.
 It claims up to four stops of image stabilization because of Canon’s OIS technology.

 The lens features the newly engineered technology of gap-less dual-layered diffractive optical (DO) elements.
-That helps achieve optical performance while keeping the same size and weight of the earlier version of this lens and have the optical improvements to set it apart from the older 400mm f/4.
+That helps achieve optimal performance while keeping the same size and weight of the earlier version of this lens and have the optical improvements to set it apart from the older 400mm f/4.

 Read consumer reviews of the Canon 400mm lens here.